aiven/devportal/docs/products/m3db/howto/write-python.rst

-Write Data to M3DB with Python
+Write data to M3DB with Python
 ------------------------------

 This example writes some data to an M3DB service from Python, making use of the InfluxDB library.